 - Do not use creatine if you are unwilling to calculate a proper creatine dosage

-- Do not use cheap, low quality products
+- Do not use cheap, low-quality products

-In fact, many have been disproved but are still listed as side effects of creatine on thousands of websites.
+In fact, many have been disproved but are still listed as negative effects of creatine on thousands of websites.
 Ge the facts on creatine and hundreds of other supplements by using the supplement goals reference guide.